 Grounds for Divorce in Georgia

 Georgia is both an at-fault and no-fault divorce state.
-Either spouse can avoid claiming fault by showing that he or she no longer wishes to be married because the marriage is irretrievably broken.
+To avoid fault, a spouse can show that he or she does not want to be with their spouse in a relationship that is beyond repair.
 However, a spouse may choose to file for divorce for a specific fault to receive favorable treatment in the division of assets and determination of alimony.
 Georgia recognizes 12 fault-based grounds for divorce.

 - Cruel or abusive treatment